-The honeymoon is over and now you are looking for a way to preserve the happiest day of your life.
+The honeymoon is over and now you're looking for a way to preserve memories of the happiest day of your life.
 Petals from your bouquet are pressed and ready for framing.
 Your wedding dress is sitting with a preservationist.
-Now, it is time to do something with your extra wedding invitations.
+Now, it's time to do something with your extra wedding invitations.

 Celebrate your new life together with an engraved sterling silver or pewter wedding invitation tray.
 Display this one-of-a-kind memento in your dining room or kitchen for years to come.
 One day, it may even be displayed in your child's home.

 When Linda Daoud of Bazaar Glass LLC creates her glass wedding invitation keepsake boxes, she encourages brides to use both sides of the lid to preserve special items.
-"My clients usually opt for the invitation to be seen from the outside while other items like maps, reception card or even photos may be placed on the underside of the lid to be seen when the box is opened," says Daoud.
-A keepsake box is not only a unique and permanent display of your wedding day, but a great conversation piece for your home.
+"My clients usually opt for the invitation to be seen from the outside while other items like maps, reception cards or even photos may be placed on the underside of the lid to be seen when the box is opened," says Daoud.
+A keepsake box is not only a unique and permanent display of your wedding day, but also a great conversation piece for your home.

-Large Globe Ornament
+- Large Globe Ornament

 Start by cutting the invitation into strips that are 1/4" wide.
 Then, wrap the strips around a pen to curl.
 Insert each strip of paper into the globe.
 Shake your ornament throughout this process to make room for additional paper.
 Sprinkle glitter inside the bulb for a little sparkle!
 Place the top back on the globe.
 Use the ribbon to tie a bow through the top et voilà!
 A very special addition to your holiday décor.